BBS-contact/BBS-Open-System/core/unity/index.md

 ## Development Status

 The Unity Layer architecture is conceptually complete.
-Integration with ethics, awareness, truth, and memory will be introduced step by step as the system grows.
+Integration with ethics, awareness, truth, memory, and mind
+will be introduced step by step as the system grows
+and reaches higher levels of safety and maturity.